MrBeee/roll/Readme.md

 #### 5	Status

 On 8 Feb 2024, the first release of Roll has been published on [GitHub](https://github.com/MrBeee/roll).
 Initial release on the QGIS plugin website occurred on 13 March 2024.

-As of version 3.3.3 Roll is no longer considered an experimental plugin

-But there is still some functionality left to be added.
+As of version 3.3.3 Roll is no longer considered an experimental plugin But there is still some functionality left to be added.
 See 'To Do' section.

-Furthermore, see the 'Changelog' for already implemented functionality

-Any [Issues](https://github.com/MrBeee/roll/issues) or [pull requests](https://github.com/MrBeee/roll/pulls) can be raised through the GitHub repository
+Furthermore, see the 'Changelog' for already implemented functionality.
+Any [Issues](https://github.com/MrBeee/roll/issues) or [pull requests](https://github.com/MrBeee/roll/pulls) can be raised through the GitHub repository.